cmsc320/spring2022/project4/README.md

 Use markers, [as described in the documentation](https://python-visualization.github.io/folium/quickstart.html#Markers) to mark information from your dataset.
 The task for this project is to come up with a way to differentiate the data marked on the map.
-If all arrests use the same marker type, the map will be near meaningless.
+If all crashes (or whatever your data is about) use the same marker type, the map will be near meaningless.
 The columns in your dataset will be a good first step, but you'll likely want to only differentiate among a subset of the columns.